- VBT is using velocity feedback to influence workouts.

 - We have to train at all different velocities in order to "optimally develop force production abilities" or something like that.

 Let's assume conclusion 1 is true.
 If that is the case, it is the exact reason why conclusion 2 is not true.
 If strength is entirely specific, there is no reason to train at a velocity other than that of your sport, because training at another velocity will not transfer over to your sport.
 If strength is completely specific, heavy lifting would never help anyone get more athletic, because the velocities are too far apart.
 Instead we see huge athletic benefits from heavy lifting.
 Why?
 Because conclusion 1 is only partially true.
 In reality strength is largely not specific.
 Strength is largely general, particularly when you use fundamental movements.
 Squat and hinge strength carry over very well to a lot of other movements, even movements that are not that similar.
 Does lifting heavy weight guarantee an athlete will be forceful in a sprint or jump?
 No, absolutely not.
 Strength training must be used correctly for it to transfer over to athleticism.
-(There is a lot of info on this topic on this site.)
 Does strength have some specificity to it?
 Yes, absolutely.
 But it is more general than specific, and that is the reason strength training is useful in athletic development.

 People have made up these "strength qualities" and convinced themselves that each one has to be trained individually, and that is just not the case.
 Train speed the best way possible and train strength the best way possible.
 All the stuff in between will take care of itself.